7 Reasons to Eat Quinoa

 - 4 grams of fat

-This translates into a very filling food but one that won’t make you gain weight.
-In addition, its texture is perfect to satisfy a craving for pasta or rice.
+This translates into a very filling food that contributes to keeping your weight low.
+In addition, its texture is perfect for satisfying cravings for pasta or rice.

-In addition to the above, quinoa is rich in:
+In addition to the above, this plant is rich in:

 - Minerals (magnesium, zinc, iron, potassium, calcium, phosphorus)